Share on ThriftyFunThis guide contains the following solutions. Have something to add? Please share your solution!

 Recharge and refresh with your own homemade berry mint vitamin water.
 This is a guide about berry mint vitamin water.

 We all know that water is good for us, but it can get boring.
 Try this simple recipe to jazz up your water.
 I take a 64 oz. pitcher and fill it with 2 slices of orange, 2 slices of lemon, and 2 slices of lime.
-Add water and about 5 or 6 packets of Splenda, and shake well.

 Use sugar free flavorings or fresh fruit to flavor your water without adding calories.
 This is a guide about flavoring water without adding calories.